ivy-woo/TextPredictionApp/README.md

 ### documentation/doc{Dataset,Functions,ModelConstruction,Usage}.pdf

-The documentation folder contains 4 pdf documentation files:
+The documentation folder contains 4 pdf documentation files (click on the names below to view in the browser):

 - The [dataset doc](https://ivy-woo.github.io/TextPredictionApp/documentation/docDataset.pdf) includes summary on the raw dataset, the data cleaning process and information on the processed data.
   An html version of this doc can be viewed on the RPubs page [here](https://rpubs.com/ivywoo/726265).